 The Teaching Fund aims to promote an open educational approach, providing innovative formats for and together with European partners.

-We are primarily looking to support blended learning approaches or virtual teaching formats that act as a catalyst for interaction between disciplines as well as contribute to the understanding of value creation processes.
+We are primarily support blended learning approaches or virtual teaching formats that act as a catalyst for interaction between disciplines as well as contribute to the understanding of value creation processes.
 These can be existing course offerings that take up the EuroTeQ idea or new formats to be developed, such as a Micro-credential – a new form of qualification for specific competencies.

 Learn more about ongoing collaborative teaching and learning projects and see what has been funded with the EuroTeQ Teaching Fund in the past.
 See the details of the Call 2021, where over 25 projects received funding.